C/C++/Objective-C analysis is officially registered as CWE Compatible.

 Each time we analyze a header file as part of a compilation unit, we compute for this header the measures: statements, functions, classes, cyclomatic complexity, and cognitive complexity.
 That means that each measure may be computed more than once for a given header.
 In that case, we store the largest value for each measure.

 On top of the built-in rule tags, a few additional rule tags are specific to C/C++/Objective-C rules.

 Some rules are relevant only since a specific version of the C++ standard.
 These rules will run only when analyzing a C++ code compiled against a later or equal standard version.
 Tags

 since-c++20 mark these rules for the corresponding C++ standard version.
-C++ rules not carrying any of these 3 tags start running since C++98.
+C++ rules not carrying any of these three tags have been running since C++98.

 Implementation Related Rule Tags

 full-project: this tag is for rules that do cross translation units analysis.
 For these rules to work properly, it is important to analyze the entire project.
 Excluding part of the project from the analysis will impact the accuracy of these rules: it might lead to false positives or false negatives.